outersky/har-tools/README.md

     - enter website url, you will see all requests in Network panel;
     - Right Click in Network panel, choose "Save as HAR with Content", that's all.

+    or you can try [Capture HAR files from a remote Chrome instance][3]

 Step2: Explor content in HAR

     $ harx -l /tmp/site.har